Rosenblatt Reiterates Extreme Networks (EXTR) Buy Recommendation

 As of August 2, 2023, the average one-year price target for Extreme Networks is 26.37.
 The forecasts range from a low of 17.68 to a high of $36.75.
-The average price target represents a decrease of 6.14% from its latest reported closing price of 28.10.
+The average price target represents an increase of 4.83% from its latest reported closing price of 25.16.

 See our leaderboard of companies with the largest price target upside.